 Not only do their antioxidants play a pivotal role in keeping you healthy, but Brussels sprouts provide 3 grams of fiber per 1 cup serving, which can help you feel more satiated after a meal.*

 Try it: This simple but delicious recipe for Brussels sprouts with bacon will leave you craving even more cruciferous veggies.

 4. Sea vegetables

-Try it: The easiest way to incorporate sea veggies into your diet may be the powdered form, which can be stirred into soups and smoothies.
-If you can find fresh seaweed, this wakame and shaved Brussels sprout salad is a perfect introductory sea veggie dish.
+Try it: The easiest way to incorporate sea veggies into your diet may be the powdered form, like mindbodygreen's organic veggies+, which can be stirred into soups and smoothies.
+If you can find fresh sea asparagus, this chickpea and samphire salad is a perfect introductory sea veggie dish.

 6. Red cabbage

 Deeply hued veggies are typically a great pick, and red (or purple) cabbage is a prime example.